rhostettler/libmgp/README.md

 State-Space Representations
 ---------------------------
 One of the main purposes of the library is to provide tools for state-space representations of temporal GPs.
-Hence, there are a couple of functions that help to build this kind of models.
-These are:
+Hence, there are a couple of functions that help to build this kind of models:

 * `gp_model_ss()`: A constructor for discrete-time state-space representations of GPs with separable covariance functions.